-(a) From public right-of-ways.
-Fences must be a minimum of 2 feet from the public right-of-way property line.

-(b) From adjacent property lines.
+- (a) From public right-of-ways.
+Fences must be a minimum of 2 feet from the public right-of-way property line or when abutting an alley. - (b) From adjacent property lines.
 Fences may be installed up to, but not across adjacent property lines.